4onen/AwSW-Bryce-Teetotaller/README.md

 The Creative Commons 3.0 Attribution license can be found [here](https://creativecommons.org/licenses/by/3.0/).

-All other resource files were created wholesale by 4onen, or by him adapting *Angels with Scaly Wings* base-game files.
+All other resource files were created wholesale by 4onen, built atop Creative Commons assets, or by adapting *Angels with Scaly Wings* base-game files.